Social Media Crisis Management 101 for Businesses

 In the initial discovery stages, the crisis managers should ask for more information and direct users off social media to send an email instead.
 Later on, once the official strategy and acceptable statements for this medium have been decided on, engaging with as many users as possible is important.

 This shows company initiative and effort towards keeping the public in the loop.
-It’s imperative that these communications remain human and compassionate, yet neutral while working to gather as much information as possible.
+It’s imperative that these communications remain human and compassionate, yet neutral, while working to gather as much information as possible.

 Written Statements, Speeches, and Video Messaging: